Ziggeo/ziggeo-wordpress-plugin/readme.txt

 == Changelog ==

 = 1.11 =
-* Adding tabs to the plugin to expand its possibilities/features
+* Templates tab added to the plugin to expand its possibilities/features

 = 1.10 =
 * Options to enable/disable video/text comments